Alexander Porteous: Career

 Porteous entered the Bengal Civil Service in 1878.
-He served in Assam until being appointed Deputy Commisoner of the Naga Hills from 1887 to 1890.
+He served in Assam until being appointed Deputy Commissioner of the Naga Hills from 1887 to 1890.
 He was assigned Political agent of Manipur between 1892 and 1894.
 He served as political officer of the North Lushai Hills from 1894 to 1897.

 Porteous presided over the final stages of the Lushai Rising with a punitive expedition at Chief Kairuma.
 Kairuma had refused to supply coolie labour and fines for refusing.
 The British columns occupied Kairuma's settlement without any resistance.
 They finally decided to burn it down and seize his livestock.
 After following it through, Kairuma surrendered and paid his fines.
 Porteous commented in the annual report that the Lushai chiefs were finally reconciled to the Government of the British Raj and Assam.
 Kairuma and another rebellious chief Lalbura both met with Porteous and cooperated without resistance.

 Following the Lushai Hills, Porteous was reassigned to Manipur between 1897 and 1898.
 He was later Deputy Commissioner of Sylhet from 1899 to 1900.
 Until 1902, he was a judge and commissioner in the Assam Valley districts.